Speech Sound Disorders in Children

 Which children are at risk for speech sound disorders?

-The cause often is not known, but children at risk for a speech sound disorder include those with:
+The cause often isn't known, but children at risk for a speech sound disorder include those with:

 - Hearing loss